vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 ```

 In this example, if we were using a normal integer, the count will very likely be wrong, as each thread will add a different value and its very likely that one thread will override another thread, but in here, we are using `atomic<int>`, which is guaranteed to have the correct value in a case like this.
-Atomic numbers also implement more abstract operations such as Compare and Swap, and Fetch Add, which can be used to implement syncronized data structures, but doing that properly is for the experts, as its some of the hardest things you can try to implement yourself.
+Atomic numbers also implement more abstract operations such as Compare and Swap, and Fetch Add, which can be used to implement synchronized data structures, but doing that properly is for the experts, as its some of the hardest things you can try to implement yourself.

 When used wrong, atomic variables will error in very subtle ways depending on the hardware of the CPU.
-Debugging this sort of errors can be near impossible to do.
-As bonus fun points, atomics are implemented in different ways across different types and brands of CPUs, so you really need to know what you are doing to use them in complicated cases or to build parallel data structures.
+Debugging this sort of errors can be hard to do.

-To actually syncronize data structures or multithreaded access to something its better to use mutexes.
+To actually synchronize data structures or multithreaded access to something its better to use mutexes.

 ## Mutex